fish1219705/AnimeDessert/README.md

     - Add Images to Dessert function in Views

 - Peiyu Han
-    - Display Charater of Dessert in Dessert Detail Page
+    - Display Character of Dessert with first version first image in Dessert Detail Page
-    - Allow updating Character of Dessert in Dessert Edit Page
+    - Allow updating Character of Dessert in Dessert Edit Page, Link and Unlink Character with dessert with image showing.

 ## Features